Australia Joins U.S.-Led Maritime Force Protecting Persian Gulf Shipping

 Canberra's contribution was meant to be "modest, meaningful and time limited," Morrison said.

-Initially, Australia's contribution would last just six months, although it could be extended, he said.
+Initially, Australia's contribution will last just six months, although it could be extended, he said.

 "We can't predict the future, we can only plan.
 And we can only base commitments on the situation as we understand it," the prime minister said.

-A P-8A Poseidon maritime surveillance plane would join the mission before the end of the year and a Royal Australian Navy frigate would deploy with the security flotilla in January for six months, he said.
+A P-8A Poseidon maritime surveillance plane will join the mission before the end of the year and a Royal Australian Navy frigate will deploy with the security flotilla in January for six months, he said.

 The U.S. blames Iran for attacks against international shipping in and around the Strait of Hormuz, a narrow conduit that separates the Persian Gulf from the Gulf of Oman through which much of the world's supply of oil passes.